YiYuanZhuang/tale/_posts/2017-03-29-introducing-tale.md

     <figcaption>Figure 1: 24-hour cycle of larceny/thelft crimes in San Francisco.</figcaption>
 </figure>

-The data represented by the polar bar chart shows a sharp increase in theft/theft cases around 6 pm, indicating that theft is more frequent when people may be returning home from work or there is still a lot of pedestrian traffic.
-On the contrary, the incidence rate is lowest in the early morning around 5am, and gradually increases to the evening peak after noon.
+As the city transitions into evening, a crescendo of red bars signals a surge in theft incidents, peaking at 6 pm.
+This indicates thefts are more frequent when people may be returning home from get off work or when pedestrian traffic is high.
+On the contrary, the theft rate is lowest around 5 am. in the morning, and gradually increases after noon to the evening peak.

-For the entire community, as theft/theft incidents peak in the evening, individuals should be particularly vigilant when going out at dusk, especially in areas known to be crowded or with high pedestrian traffic.
-It is important to be more careful in protecting personal belongings and raising awareness of the surrounding environment.
-Consider scheduling errands at lower risk times (such as in the morning) to reduce the chances of becoming a victim of theft.
+For community residents, as thefts peak at night, it is a good idea to remain vigilant at dusk, especially in known crowded or high-traffic areas, be more careful to secure personal belongings and be more aware of surroundings observation.
+Consider scheduling outings at lower-risk times, such as in the morning, to reduce chances of becoming a theft victim.

 Law enforcement agencies can better protect these peak hours by allocating additional resources and patrols to prevent theft.
 In addition, community outreach activities can play a crucial role in educating the public to protect themselves from theft.
 Strategically deploying monitoring infrastructure in key areas, especially those with high incidence during peak hours, can serve both as a deterrent and an investigative role.

-## Spreading Shadows: Mapping the Escalating Theft Crisis
+## Fiery Northeast
-This series of heatmaps provides a comprehensive visual representation of the patterns of theft incidents across San Francisco.
+What catches the eye is a hot theft crime map.
+The red lighting up the northeastern heart of the city in San Francisco is not good news because it means theft is rampant.

 <figure>
 <iframe src="https://YiYuanZhuang.github.io/tale/assets/image/map.html" style="width: 100%; height: 600px; border: none;"></iframe>